 Our Construction Insurance Specialist has in-depth experience in the construction industry with extensive knowledge of surety and construction bonds.
 We develop a close working relationship with our construction clients, as well as industry carriers, to secure the exact coverage needed.
 Our specialist is on the jobsites with small Vermont companies and large construction companies to better understand what exact types of coverage and bonds may be required throughout the duration of the project to ensure it’s completed according to contract.
 We believe in earning our clients’ business, as well as the title of a “trusted advisor” to our clients.

 The Occupational Safety and Health Administration (OSHA) issued a final rule that aims to modernize injury data collection in an effort to better inform workers, employers, the public, and OSHA about hazards in the workplace.
-OSHA is applying the insights of behavioral economics to improve workplace safety and prevent injuries and illnesses.
-This new rule goes into effect November 1, 2016.
 Read more

 Beginning this year, there will be new and increased OSHA citations for workplace violations.
 Our partners at Assurex Global have created this helpful infographic to showcase the new changes and how to prevent penalties. […] Read more